ExQDev/ra-dbreply/readme.md

 > This snippet replicates mongo database to couchdb database **OR** table from postgresql database to non-existent(or existent) table in mysql database.

+> You can also try replicating data from no-sql databases to sql databases, using schema.
+And back w/o it.

 > If database table not exists you need to provide its **schema** like it shown above.
 You can use types `[int, float, double, text, varchar, datetime, bool]` which are listed in `interface/typedb.json` and provide same types for both of these databases.
 You can add yours.

 - The `engine` field is not required for postgre, but is required for mysql.